-The City of Longmont conducts an annual maintenance program to replace water meters in homes on a scheduled cycle to ensure measuring accuracy.
-As part of this effort, the City is able to install electronic meters.
-This means all replacement meters are read by wireless technology, which is much more efficient for staff and less impactful for residents (we no longer need to enter the yard or home to get a reading).
+The City of Longmont conducts an annual maintenance program to replace water meters on a scheduled cycle to ensure measuring accuracy.
+This ensures that each water customer receives an accurate bill and pays the appropriate amount for water consumption.
 Scheduled meter replacements are typically installed at no cost to the property owner (restrictions may apply).

 Outdoor Meter Replacement